openstack/swift/doc/source/api/form_post_middleware.rst

 You can upload objects directly to the Object Storage system from a browser by using the form **POST** middleware.
-This middleware uses account secret keys to generate a cryptographic signature for the request.
+This middleware uses account or container secret keys to generate a cryptographic signature for the request.
 This means that you do not need to send an authentication token in the ``X-Auth-Token`` header to perform the request.

 The form **POST** middleware uses the same secret keys as the temporary URL middleware uses.
-For information about how to set these keys, see account secret keys.
+For information about how to set these keys, see :ref:`secret_keys`.

 For information about the form **POST** middleware configuration options, see `Form